cguerra2/CS5340_prettymapp/README.md

   - other (not yet determined)
 - Resolving bugs (if any)
 - Automate the deployment of the application to a hosting platform (i.e. streamlit or heroku)
-- Code scanning using available tools within GitHub (free)
+- Code quality automation in GitHub (free)
+  - fussing
+  - running tests
+  - security scanning
 - Other (if time permits)
   - Containerization
   - unit testing